-Walt Whitman was born in West, Hills, Long Island, New York.
-Throughout his early life he jumped from different jobs, learning about the American experience.
+Walt Whitman was born to parents Louisa Van Veslor and Walter Whitman Sr., in West Hills, Long Island, New York.
+Throughout his early life, he jumped from different jobs, learning about the American experience.
 His best-known work is the collection of personal poems, Leaves of Grass.
-Its publication in 1855 is seen as a turning point in American poetry.
+Its publication in 1855, while he was living in Brooklyn, New York, is seen as a turning point in American poetry.
+(It was eventually published in six editions.)
 His work is situated between Transcendentalism and Realism.
-He died at the age of 72 in Camden, New Jersey.
-Today, Walt Whitman is considered to be one of the most popular and influential poets of all time.
+He died at the age of 72 in Camden, New Jersey, and was buried at Harleigh Cemetery.
+Today, Walt Whitman is considered to be one of the most popular and influential poets of all time, especially within America.

 Best Walt Whitman Poems

 Out of the rolling ocean the crowd came a drop gently to me,

 Whispering, I love you, before long I die,

 I have travell’d a long way merely to look on you to touch you,

 For I could not die till I once look’d on you,

 For I fear’d I might afterward lose you.